Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 Ok, let's recap...
 The Proxy Data Adapter converts from a Java interface to TCP sockets.
 The Node.js library converts from TCP sockets to a JavaScript interface.
 Clear enough?

 You may find more details about ARI in [Adapter Remoting Infrastructure Network Protocol Specification](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/sdk_adapter_remoting_infrastructure/doc/ARI%20Protocol.pdf).
-You may find more details about how to write Data Adapters and Metadata Adapters for Lightstreamer Server in a Node.js environment in [Lightstreamer SDK for Node Adapters](https://github.com/Weswit/Lightstreamer-lib-node-adapter) and the Node.js Adapter API Reference in [Lightstreamer Node.js Adapter SDK 1.0.1 API](http://www.lightstreamer.com/docs/adapter_nodejs_api/index.html).
+You may find more details about how to write Data Adapters and Metadata Adapters for Lightstreamer Server in a Node.js environment in [Lightstreamer SDK for Node Adapters](https://github.com/Weswit/Lightstreamer-lib-node-adapter).
+The full Node.js Adapter API Reference covered in this tutorial are available at [Lightstreamer Node.js Adapter SDK 1.0.1 API](http://www.lightstreamer.com/docs/adapter_nodejs_api/index.html).

 <!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-node -->